-So, tomorrow morning I am moving to Singapore, I truly will become expat expert and International Woman of Mystery!
+So, tomorrow morning I am moving to Singapore and hitting on the road again, I truly will become expat expert and International Woman of Mystery!
 How did this happen?

 For my husband, losing his job wasn’t such a bad thing.
 He had not particularly enjoyed working at “the company that shall not be named” for numerous reasons, so his first reaction was to tell me that he was happy in the knowledge that he would no longer be obliged slave away for a corporate machine, deceiving and compromising himself.
 “Of course you won’t,” I said, “Unless, of course, you wish to be employed!”
 Unable to sense my worsening mood he told me to “look on the bright side.”
 This was a mistake.
 After taking deep breaths to try and compose myself while fighting the urge to throw big things in his direction, I reminded him of that not so well known proverb… If you add a glass of champagne to a barrel of dung, you get dung.
 If you add a glass of dung to a barrel of champagne, you get a barrel of dung.
 THERE IS NO BRIGHT SIDE!
 I barked.

 Anyone who has had experience of one member of their household losing their job will immediately know how stressful this can be.
 However, when you’re an expat living abroad there’s a whole lot more at stake, your home in both the physical and theoretical sense.
 Both my husband and I have always loved Asia and having previously spent three years trying to find jobs out here we were devastated at the news that we may have to return to London.